Clipper Cup Honour Board

 2012 was also the year the regatta switched from racing over two consecutive weekends to five consecutive days.
 A bold step for a club with small numbers.

-Sponsorship form exemplar allowed the club to offer prize money with consecutive years offering an $8,000 prize pool.
+Sponsorship from Exemplar Coaches & Limousines allowed the club to offer prize money with consecutive years offering an $8,000 prize pool.

 The stage was well and truly set for the bumper years that followed.

 Mickey Ink Port Douglas Race Week 2015 attracted thirty two boats building on the growing success of the Exemplar Clipper Cup Regattas having attained over twenty boats by 2014.

 The decision to re-brand the event Port Douglas Race Week in 2015 was made to align the regatta with the three major north Queensland race weeks.

 Hamilton Island Race Week, Airlie Beach Race Week and Magnetic Island Race Week now had a little brother up north!